fstrauf/roadvagabonds/content/draft/daily-routines/index.md

 categories: ["life"]
 ---

 We get up at 0530 am. and run through a bunch of nearly automatic steps every day.
-This absolutely helps beating your inner voice telling you to do something else.
+This absolutely helps beating your inner voice telling you to do something else (like staying bed or brainlessly scrolling through social media).
 It's a great way to start your day with a sense of accomplishment.

 These routines carry on during the day and this is what we do: